DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 - Despite the increase, the **total discount across all orders was only ¥36,563**, accounting for **less than 1%** of total spending—suggesting discounts **have not played a major role in cost reduction**.
 - Suppliers **126 and 69** contributed the **highest spending (~¥90,000 each)** but **offered no discounts** at any time, which might indicate **strong demand for their products** or **a lack of price negotiations**.
 - Some suppliers provided significant discounts, possibly reflecting **bulk purchase deals or promotional offers**.
 This suggests that strategic supplier selection could further optimize costs if better discount opportunities are explored.

+### Potential Business Action

+ #### 1. Optimize Inventory Management & Forecasting
+- **Action**: Leverage seasonal order trends (peaks in March, July, and October) to anticipate demand and adjust stock levels accordingly.
+This will prevent stockouts during peak periods while avoiding excess inventory in low-demand months.
+- **Implementation**:
+  - Use historical sales data to build a predictive demand model
+  - Implement an automated reorder system to replenish stock efficiently.

+#### 2. Improve Cost Efficiency Through Supplier Negotiation
+- **Action**: Negotiate better discounts with high-spend suppliers (e.g., Supplier 126 & 69) who currently offer no discounts.This is because even a small discount (e.g., 5%) on these major suppliers could result in significant cost savings.
+- **Implementation**:
+  - Group purchases with selected suppliers to qualify for bulk discounts.
+  - Explore alternative suppliers who offer similar products at lower prices.

+#### 3. Refine Pricing & Order Strategy
+- **Action**: Analyze the profitability of the lower-priced, high-frequency order strategy to ensure margins are sustainable.
+This is because the trend of more frequent, smaller orders suggests a shift in strategy, but it may increase operational costs (e.g., logistics, handling).
+- **Implementation**:
+  - Conduct a cost-benefit analysis to compare bulk vs. frequent ordering.
+  - If feasible, consolidate smaller orders to reduce costs.

+#### 4. Streamline Supplier Base & Sourcing Strategy
+- **Action**: Assess whether expanding the supplier base from 186 (2022) to 610 (2024) is beneficial or leading to inefficiencies as too many suppliers can increase complexity and procurement costs.
+- **Implementation**:
+  - Identify underperforming suppliers and consolidate orders with the most reliable ones.
+  - Establish long-term partnerships with key suppliers to secure better terms & pricing.

+#### 5. Implement Data-Driven Order Timing
+- **Action**: Encourage ordering in low-demand months to balance workload & reduce peak-season pricing risks.
+Additionally, suppliers may offer better prices during off-peak months.
+- **Implementation**:
+  - Analyze past pricing trends to determine the best months for placing orders.
+  - Plan early purchases for high-demand months to avoid last-minute price surges

+#### Key Takeaways:
+- ✅ Optimize stock replenishment based on seasonal trends.
+- ✅ Negotiate better supplier terms for high-spend suppliers.
+- ✅ Assess whether frequent small orders are more cost-effective than bulk purchases.
+- ✅ Evaluate supplier expansion efficiency vs. complexity.
+- ✅ Use data-driven purchasing to secure better pricing and order timing